Songkran (Thailand): Etymology

-Computation
+Dates

-In 1989, the Thai cabinet fixed Songkran at 12–14 April, despite the correct starting date (13 April at 20:57).
-Songkran, however, was traditionally computed according to the method described in Suriyayart (สุริยยาตร์), the Thai version of Surya Siddhanta.
+In 1989, the Thai cabinet fixed Songkran from 12–14 April, despite the correct starting date (13 April at 20:57).
+Songkran was traditionally computed according to the method described in Suriyayart (สุริยยาตร์), the Thai version of Surya Siddhanta.
 The celebration starts when the sun enters Aries according to the sidereal zodiac system.
 This is called Maha Songkran day (วันมหาสงกรานต์).
 The final day marks the new solar year and is called Wan Thaloengsok (วันเถลิงศก).
 The astrologers, local or royal, then make predictions about the economy, agriculture, rainfall, and political affairs according to observations between both days.
 The king, or Chief Royal Astrologer on the monarch's behalf, issued an official notification on the new year to the public.
-The announcement, called Prakat Songkran (ประกาศสงกรานต์, Songkran notification), contained the information on Maha Songkran, Thaloengsok, the lunisolar calendar, and religious and royal ceremonies.
+The announcement, called Prakat Songkran (ประกาศสงกรานต์, Songkran notification), contained information on Songkran, Thaloengsok, the lunisolar calendar, and religious and royal ceremonies.
 The government strictly adhered to the announcement and arranged some ceremonies according to the computation made by the royal astrologer.

 According to the scripture, 800 years equal 292,207 days.
 In other words, each solar year lasts 292,207 kammaja (กัมมัช, lit. one produced by karma), where 1 kammaja equals 108 seconds and 800 kammaja corresponds to 1 solar day.
 Timekeeping began as Kali Yuga started in 3102 BCE (−3101 CE).
 At the start of each year, it is possible to compute the number of days since Kali Yuga commenced using the following formula:

 where $KE$, $CE$, $BE$ denote Kali Era, Common Era, and Buddhist Era respectively. $SD$ is the Suriyayart day number, which can vary according to the calendar era being used.
 The integer result is the count of days at New Year's Day, while the remainder indicates the time at which the new year begins (in kammaja), measured from the previous midnight.

 Owing to a huge day number in the calculation, new calendar eras were devised to solve this problem, including the Minor Era (ME).
 0 ME corresponds to 1181 BE, 638 CE or 3739 KE.
 Following the above equation, it follows that there were 1,365,702 days since the start of Kali Yuga.
 The remainder of the division suggests that the new year started at 373 kammaja after the previous midnight.
 This corresponds to 373/800 of a day or 11 hours, 11 minutes, and 24 seconds.
 In other words, 0 ME started at 11:11:24 on Sunday, 25 March 638 CE in the proleptic Gregorian calendar.
 The Julian day at the new year is computed according to the following formula: